open-sauced/docs/docs/opensauced-packages/semantic-release.md

 }
 ```

-Now all you need to do is create a release:
+Now, all you need to do is create a release:

 ```shell
 npx semantic-release